Mitchell Road Surgery9 Mitchell Road Canford Heath Poole Dorset, BH17 8UETel: 01202 772540

 A qualified surgeon (FRCS), two well-equipped treatment rooms and a purpose built operating theatre enable us to offer an extensive range of procedures within the surgery including :Vasectomy, ingrowing toenails, removal of lumps and bumps.

-After 4 days please telephone the surgery for a Travel Appointment where one of the practice Nurses will then advise which vaccinations are recommended for the area you wish to visit.
-It is best to enquire at least six to eight weeks before departure as some destinations require several courses of vaccinations to be given at monthly intervals.
+Once completed and returned, please leave this with the Practice for one week.
+After this please telephone the surgery for a Travel Appointment where one of the practice Nurses will then advise which vaccinations are recommended for the area you wish to visit.
 We stock most travel vaccines including yellow fever and have up to date health and immunisation information on computer that is accessed on-line.

 Useful Travel Websites: